davidverweij/phone-grown/instructable.md

 Once you're happy with a drawing, place the drawing in front of the phone and go to the next step.
 You can always come back and change or redo the drawing if you feel like it!

 ## Step 5: create and connect backgrounds
+> _This step is on the laptop/computer, but keep your phone and drawing close by._

 All that is left to do is to highlight your drawing when the data says something is happening.
 Using the Google Sheet, we will now indicate which areas should light up, and in which colours, using _backgrounds_.
 Let's first focus on the part of your drawing that indicates the high temperature.

 {% include image-gallery.html folder="/assets/images/instructable/step5" %}